Most people would be happy to never shake your hand again

 Outdoor seating and curbside pickup will weather the seasons: 27% and 26% of people said they’d do these more often, respectively, and 36% and 32% said they’d keep doing them in the same amount.

 Zoom won’t lose too much steam: 20% said they would like to attend more video get-togethers with family and friends even after the pandemic, and 26% said they’d keep doing them in the same amount.
-However, unsurprisingly, people seemed to prefer video for meetings with coworkers more than social gatherings, with 61% saying they enjoyed videoconferencing for work purposes and 53% saying they enjoyed it for virtual visits with family.
+However, unsurprisingly, people seemed to prefer video for meetings with coworkers more than socializing, with 61% saying they enjoyed videoconferencing for work purposes and 53% saying they enjoyed it for virtual visits with family.

 Masks will stick around for a while: 39% of people said they’d wear a mask in public more often than before the pandemic, and another 27% said they’d wear one in the same amount.
 Overall, 82% said they would continue wearing masks after the pandemic if required by law, and 80% said they would if recommended by public safety guidelines.